Law of Maximum

 The Law of Maximum also known as Law of the Maximum is a principle developed by Arthur Wallace which states that total growth of a crop or a plant is proportional to about 70 growth factors.
 Growth will not be greater than the aggregate values of the growth factors.
 Without the correction of the limiting growth factors, nutrients, waters and other inputs are not fully or judicially used resulting in wasted resources.

 Applications

 The factors range from 0 for no growth to 1 for maximum growth.
 Actual growth is calculated by the total multiplication of each growth factor.
-For example, if ten factors had a value of 0.5, the actual growth would be:
+For example, if three factors had a value of 0.5, the actual growth would be: